Oakland Coliseum: Concerts

 Commencing in 1973, the stadium hosted an annual Day on the Green concert series, presented by Bill Graham and his company Bill Graham Presents, which continued on into the early 1990s.

 In January 1974, singer Marvin Gaye used the stadium as the site for his comeback to the performance stage.
 His acclaimed performance was later released for the live album, Marvin Gaye Live!.

 Led Zeppelin played what turned out to be their final North American concerts with twin shows during their 1977 North American Tour.
-Following the second show Bill Graham barred the band from the venue and his other managed venues in response to the band's manager Peter Grant, drummer John Bonham and security 'co-ordinator' John Bindon's brutal assault on one of Graham's security employees during the first show, following the employee's refusal to allow Grant's 11-year-old son Warren to take an item belonging to the venue as memorabilia.
+Following the second show Bill Graham barred the band from the venue and his other managed venues in response to the band's manager Peter Grant, drummer John Bonham and security 'coordinator' John Bindon's brutal assault on one of Graham's security employees during the first show, following the employee's refusal to allow Grant's 11-year-old son Warren to take an item belonging to the venue as memorabilia.
 The death of Plant's young son Karac three days later and the resulting cancellation of the remaining tour dates rendered Graham's action academic.

 Parliament-Funkadelic brought the P-Funk Earth Tour to the Coliseum on January 21, 1977.
 Their performance was recorded and released as a double LP set entitled Live: P-Funk Earth Tour.

+Lynyrd Skynyrd played at the stadium on July 7, 1977 during their Gimme Back My Bullets Tour.

 The stadium played host to Amnesty International's Human Rights Now!
 Benefit Concert on September 23, 1988.
-The show was headlined by Sting and Peter Gabriel and also featured Bruce Springsteen & The E Street Band, Tracy Chapman, Youssou N'Dour, Roy Orbison and Joan Baez.
+The show was headlined by Bruce Springsteen & The E Street Band and Peter Gabriel and also featured Tracy Chapman, Youssou N'Dour, Roy Orbison and Joan Baez.